ethankershner/ethankershner.github.io/index.md

 ## About Me

 I am a Data Analyst and Scientist currently living in Doylestown, Pennsylvania.
 I gained my initial data analysis skills through the study of Behavioral Neuroscience.
 Since then I have applied data science techniques to generate key insights and solve problems in business settings.
-Through the joint use of statistical analysis and data analysis packages I have succesfully informed and optimized business decision-making processes.
-Among my values as a data analyst are: clear and accessible visualization and data comprehension, rigorous validation of statistical assumptions used, and the judicious application of regression and classifcation algorithms.
+Through the joint use of statistical analysis and data analysis packages I have successfully informed and optimized business decision-making processes.
+Among my values as a data analyst are: clear and accessible visualization and data comprehension, rigorous validation of statistical assumptions used, and the judicious application of regression and classification algorithms.

 I graduated from Allegheny College in 2020 with a B.S. in Neuroscience.